How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)

 How It Works – Using Ebates to Earn Cash Back:

 When you sign up with an Ebates account, you gain access to their listing of online retailers, as well as current sales and coupon codes.
-Ebates is a rebate app that allows you to earn cash back safely, just by shopping as you would normally do.
+In addition, Ebates is a rebate app that allows you to earn cashback safely, just by shopping as you would typically do.
 The Ebates rebate app even works on Amazon purchases.

-Yes, you can actually earn CASH BACK for using a Ebates on Amazon!!
+Yes, you can earn CASH BACK for using Ebates on Amazon!!

 Here’s how you do it – Using Ebates:

-When you decide what retailer you’d like to make a purchase from, click on the Ebates “shop now” button from that retailer’s profile.
+When you decide what retailer you’d like to purchase from, click on the Ebates “shop now” button from that retailer’s profile.